FAQ - Talent Network

 There is no fee to join the Catalyst:Ed network, receive and review project scopes or submit proposals.

 How does Catalyst:Ed cover its costs?

-We cover our costs by charging consultants 10% and organizations 5% of the final accepted project bid (organizations that reach out to us through a partnership agreement with a foundation or association pay nothing).
+We cover our operational costs by charging consultants 10% of the final accepted project bid for each matched project.
 Our operational costs include the cost of recruiting and vetting talent, conducting outreach to organizations, scoping and matching projects, and managing the technology and process.
-Consultants and organizations pay us the service fee as the work is completed.
+Consultants pay us the service fee as they get paid (no advance payment).

 What are benefits to joining the Catalyst:Ed network?

 Here are some of the benefits that consultants who are a part of our network have perceived: